RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 ### 🤷 So what? 🫨

 So!
 That was a lot to cover.
 Hopefully you now have a feeling for what decentralized social media is, and how the protocols behind it work.
 I think the first thing you could do is join one of these networks and try them out.
-And next time you plan to build a new app that uses social featurs, I hope you can consider building on an open foundation so that instead of silos locking others out we can have more communities building each other up.
+And next time you plan to build a new app that uses social features, I hope you can consider building on an open foundation so that instead of silos locking others out we can have more communities building each other up.

 ## Thank you!